memgraph/mgmigrate/README.md

 pacman -Syu --needed base-devel git mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake mingw-w64-x86_64-openssl mingw-w64-x86_64-postgresql
 ```

-Once all the requirements are in place, create a build directory inside the
+Once all the requirements are in place, configure the build by running CMake
-source directory and configure the build by running CMake from it as follows:
+from it as follows:

 ```console
 mkdir build